BlessedConso001/portfolio/README.md

 ## Contact

-Feel free to reach out to me via email at **mugoconsolata70your.email@example.com
+Feel free to reach out to me via email at *mugoconsolata70@gmail.com

-This project is open-source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.